-ARP is being used and the links between education and FGM, then provides key recommendations for future activities in each of the two communities.
+The section concludes with key recommendations for future activities in each of the two communities.

 ARP in Kuria and Kisii

 A key objective of this study was to explore the role of the alternative rite of passage in the abandonment of FGM among the Kuria and Kisii communities, and to identify the factors which would increase its effectiveness.